 On the surface, Singapore and Hong Kong have much in common: two port cities and cosmopolitan financial hubs with a shared colonial heritage.
 It’s been enough to spark a (mostly) friendly rivalry.
-Now, in response to COVID-19, they’ve teamed up to coordinate Asia’s very first travel bubble, making it far simpler to travel between the two cities.
-For Hongkongers, it’s a golden chance to experience all that’s unique about the Lion City.
+Yet for Hongkongers, there’s a huge amount that’s unique about the Lion City.
 Below are just 10 things to do in Singapore to get you started.

 1. Have a Winter Beach Holiday